Dog Sedatives: When and How to Use Them

 Some symptoms of fear, nervousness, or anxiety in dogs are obvious, while others are subtle.
 Some signs to watch for include:

-- “Whale eyes,” which means eyes that are open very wide.
+“Whale eyes,” which means eyes that are open very wide.
 The whites of the eyes may be more prominent than usual.
 They also may be avoiding eye contact.

 Affected dogs may show just 1-2 symptoms or several.
 A pup’s symptoms can help guide diagnosis and treatment.
 So try to observe as much as possible.

 Since some of the above symptoms can also indicate a medical condition, your dog’s veterinarian may recommend diagnostic testing such as blood work prior to using a sedative.
 It is also recommended to ensure that vital organ function is adequate before starting long-term behavioral modification medications.

 How Is Anxiety In Dogs Treated?